Kraigie/nostrum/docs/static/Events.md

 creates its own producer under a supervisor.

 As events are sent to the shard, the following happens:
- 1. Shard looks to see what type of event it is, only dispatch events are send to the producer.
+ 1. Shard looks to see what type of event it is, only dispatch events are sent to the producer.

  2. If the event is a `Dispatch`, the payload is converted to a an atom-keyed map.